danintel/sawtooth-faq/validator.rst

 -----------------------
 At a high-level, the Validator verifies the following:

--Permission - Check the batch signing key against the allowed transactor permissions -Signature - Check for integrity of the data -Structure - Check structural composition of batches: duplicate transactions, extra transactions, etc.
+* Permission - Check the batch signing key against the allowed transactor permissions

+* Signature - Check for integrity of the data

+*Structure - Check structural composition of batches: duplicate transactions, extra transactions, etc.

 Is there a simple example to show how to run Sawtooth
 -------------------